Resources & Partnerships

 Zero Discharge for Hazardous Chemicals (ZDHC)

 Victoria’s Secret & Co. is a member of the industry coalition called Zero Discharge of Hazardous Chemicals (ZDHC).
-This collaboration of leading apparel and footwear companies has released a joint roadmap towards zero discharge of targeted chemicals in the supply chain by 2020 which will establish a new global standard of environmental performance for the industry.
+This collaboration of leading apparel and footwear companies has released a joint roadmap towards zero discharge of targeted chemicals in the supply chain which will establish a new global standard of environmental performance for the industry.